-Option Description To update the name, description, or icon: Update the information in the Name and Description fields or select a new icon to represent the template.
-To update grant types: To update the grant types used for authorization, select or deselect the grant types that you want to use for this template.
-For details, see Grant Types ^[] in the PingFederate Server guide.
+Description Update the information in the Name and Description fields or select a new icon to represent the template.
+To update the grant types used for authorization, select or deselect the grant types that you want to use for this template.
+For details, see Grant Types ☐ in the PingFederate Server guide.
 Note Some grant types might not be available with your version of PingFederate.
-To update scopes: To add or update scopes, search for them and select or deselect the scopes that you want to use for this template.
-For details, see Scopes ^[2] in the PingFederate Server guide.
-To update policy contracts: Add, delete, or update the current attribute mappings in the PingFederate policy contract associated with this template.
-For details, see Attribute contracts ^[] in the PingFederate Server guide.
+To add or update scopes, search for them and select or deselect the scopes that you want to use for this template.
+For details, see Scopes ☐ in the PingFederate Server guide.
+Add, delete, or update the current attribute mappings in the PingFederate policy contract associated with this template.
+For details, see Attribute contracts in the PingFederate Server guide.
 Important If you update a policy contract, a new contract is created in PingFederate, and you will be prompted to name it.
 Note If a template is associated with an environment that is deleted, you will not be able to update OIDC policy information for the template.